-Yes, camping is available and at least one recommended location is included on the accommodations list of each night.
+Yes, camping is available and is included on the accommodations list of each night.
 These camping locations include showers and restrooms.
-Your camping gear (in two bags) will be delivered to and picked up from your campsite each day.
+Your luggage and camping gear (two bags only) will be delivered to and picked up from the campground each day.

 Are meals provided?

-There is a kick-off dinner Sunday, September 10th (approximately $25 per person) at registration – optional to riders, but you will get the chance to meet your SAG support and have questions answered.
-We will have a complimentary breakfast at the initial start point as well as lunch and snacks during the days you are riding.
+Lunch and snacks are provided during the days you are riding.
 Breakfast and dinner is on your own.
 Meal spots will be suggested to give you the best flavor of the area.
 You are welcome to dine as a group or venture out on your own- whichever you prefer.

 The route is fairly remote with light traffic and will be well marked and patrolled.
 Morning patrols will begin at 8:00 am every morning and evening sweep 5 pm.
 One exception will be day 5 – we will begin patrols earlier so that you have plenty of time to reach the ferry landing.
 Support cell phone numbers will be in your ride packet.
-Rest stops are 10 to 25 miles apart depending on terrain and restroom availability.
-Snacks are included at rest stops and Stations.
+Rest stops are about 20 miles apart depending on terrain and restroom availability.
+Snacks are included at rest stops.
 You will receive a Ride Map in your registration packet to help guide you.
+You can also download the turn by turn files to your device.
 The sweep vehicle and SAG vehicle will have basic bike maintenance equipment, i.e. pumps, oil, tubes, etc. as well as a first aid kit.
 Personal escort vehicles are welcome.
 However, if you have a personal escort vehicle that is carrying your luggage, please let us know on your registration so that our support vehicles are not looking for your luggage.